Test ID: STICK Tick-Borne Antibodies, Modified 2-Tier, ELISA, Serum

 Negative for antibodies to Borrelia (Borreliella) species causing Lyme disease.
 Negative results may occur in patients recently infected (≤14 days) with Borrelia burgdorferi.
 If recent infection is suspected, repeat testing on a new sample collected in 7 to 14 days is recommended.

-Equivocal or Positive:
+Equivocal or positive:

 Not diagnostic.
 Supplemental testing in accordance with the modified two-tiered testing algorithm for Lyme disease has been ordered by reflex.